Regulations and policies

 Permitted activities are outlined in our Terms and Conditions.

-Some activities are outlined in the policies below.
+Some activities are outlined in the policies and guidelines below.

-The purpose of this policy is to provide guidelines for proponents and BGPA when considering an idea or proposal for a major new event, new infrastructure, new business, product placement and/or other related concepts.
+The purpose of this information is to provide guidance to proponents considering an idea or proposal for a major new event, new infrastructure, new business, product placement and/or other related concepts.

 Background